Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Factories.md

 ## Escape mechanisms

-We adopt Julia structs to denote escape mechanisms so that we can utilize Julia's multidispatch to implement different mechanisms whereas keeping the same interface.
+We adopt Julia structs to denote escape mechanisms so that we can utilize Julia's multi-dispatch to implement different mechanisms whereas keeping the same interface.

 ### EscapeMechanism